ocotillo/handbook/_sources/handling/instrument_packing.md.txt

 ![ ](figures/inst_on_frame.jpg)
 <br />*The instrument on the frame.*

-- [ ] While the instrumetn is still supported by the crane, start bolts at each corner to guid the instrument down.
+- [ ] While the instrument is still supported by the crane, start bolts at each corner to guide the instrument down.

 - [ ] Lower the instrument until half the weight is off the crane.